nasa/cape/doc/json/index.rst

             // Settings to define component names, reference points, etc.
             "Config": {},

+            // Settings for the output functional for adaptation "Functional": {},

+            // Settings for folder management and archiving "Management": {},

             // Definitions of iterative history plots to make "Plot": {},